-This course is a survey of the colonial revolutionary eras in American history.
-Emphasis will be given to the planting of colonies, their growth an development, origins of the American Revolution, and the struggle for independence.
+This course is a survey of the colonial and revolutionary eras in American history.
+Emphasis will be given to the planting of colonies, their growth and development, origins of the American Revolution, struggle for independence and the creation the U.S. Constitution.

-HIS 406 Civil War and Reconstruction 1115 400 CIVII vva1 anu Reconstruction
+HIS 406 Civil War and Reconstruction